HMIS & CES

 2. Complete Required Trainings

-• Once your New User Agreement is submitted you’ll receive an automated email with links to the required trainings
+• HMIS with CES Access: Once your New User Agreement and CES Participation Agreement is submitted you’ll receive an automated email with links to the required trainings.
+The final step for HMIS access is a practice test in the HMIS System

 • Ongoing trainings are available through our Learning Management System (LMS)